dherik/dherik.github.io/_posts/2020-04-18-microservices-size.md

 This will, soon or later, start the following consequences:

 - The microservice will depend heavily on another.
 It can't be reused to process information by another microservice.
-It behaviors as just a single service broken on two or more.
+It behaviors as just a single service broken on two or more, also known as "Distributed Monolith".
+- The deployment of a microservice requires a deploy of another microservice too.
-- Sync (RPC) calls among them will be very common
+- [Remote Procedure Calls](https://www.rabbitmq.com/tutorials/tutorial-six-python.html) will be very common.
-- Eventual consistency will be considered a problem and not an advantage
+- Eventual consistency will be considered a problem and not an advantage.
-- A lot of data replicated among the microservice databases
+- A lot of data replicated among the microservice databases.
 - The necessity to merge two or more microservices in the future.
-- Throw microservice code away at the beginning of the project because made wrong assumptions
+- Throw away microservice code at the beginning of the project, because wrong assumptions were made at the beginning.
-- You can't rely on your system without a big (and complex) end-to-end test suite running daily.
+- The team can't rely on the system without a big (and complex) end-to-end test suite running daily.

-When starting a project about a business core that you know almost nothing, you need to assume a **humble** position on your code too.
+So, when starting a project about a business core that you know almost nothing, you need to assume a **humble** position on your code too.

 But you can ask:

 > I already see/read/heard about systems with hundreds of microservices.
 How they can do that without becoming a nightmare?

-On yeah, you can find many examples of teams creating and managing really "tiny" services.
-And now I'm talking also about size :).
+Yes, you can find many examples of teams creating and managing really "tiny" services.
+And now I'm talking also about the size :).

 These developers can do that because they probably know a lot about the business.
 Probably they have many years working on the same system and are already able to fully understand the main business processes.